Autodesk it | Welcome to the New Possible

 The design and make conference for innovators everywhere

 Join thousands of fellow innovators year-round at Autodesk University.
-Watch 500+ classes and live recorded sessions from AU 2021.
-Learn from industry experts who are progressing architecture, engineering, design, manufacturing and media & entertainment.
+Watch on 500+ classes and live recorded sessions from AU 2021.
+Learn from industry experts who are progressing architecture, engineering, design, manufacturing, and media & entertainment.